 Variance and Shrinkage

 Variance, or shrinkage, is the percentage of inventory that is listed in records (for example invoiced from vendors) but is not physically in inventory.
-Product that you have paid for, should have, but don't.
+The product that you have paid for, should have but don't.
 Generally attributed to loss or theft.
-In a bar there are many things that could lead to shrinkage:
+In a bar, there are many things that could lead to shrinkage: